 - Dry Sriracha

-Once you slice your beef into strips for your air fryer steak fajitas.
+We will start with how to make air fryer steak fajitas.
+First, slice meat.
 Then you’ll add 2 tbsp. of your olive oil and mix together so the seasonings will stick well.

 - Then mix your dry marinade together and dump that in too.